HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

                 impact: {
                     title: '🚨 MASSIVE IMPACT: What Happens if You Turn This OFF?',
                     items: [
-                        '❌ ALL Supply Links with this vendor turn OFF', '❌ ALL Units from this vendor turn OFF', '❌ ALL Pricing Options using this vendor turn OFF', '🚨 ENORMOUS IMPACT: Could affect 100-500+ pricing options!',
+                        '❌ ALL Supply Sources with this vendor turn OFF', '❌ ALL Units from this vendor turn OFF', '❌ ALL Pricing Options using this vendor turn OFF', '🚨 ENORMOUS IMPACT: Could affect 100-500+ pricing options!',